monimiller/personal-site/src/content/blog/dbt-nested/dbt-cli-tutorial.md

 title: 'Choose Your Fighter: dbt Tutorial Edition'
 description: Pits I fell into when completing the dbt Jaffle Shop tutorial and how to avoid them.
 date: 2022-03-08
-tags: ['dbt', 'data', 'dbt Cloud', 'dbt CLI', 'dbt tutorials', 'dbt setup']
+categories: ['dbt', 'data', 'dbt Cloud', 'dbt CLI', 'dbt tutorials', 'dbt setup']
 draft: false
-images: ['/public/static/images/Phoebe.jpg']
+# images: ['/public/static/images/Phoebe.jpg']
 ---

 There is nothing I **despise** more than medium level decision making.
 Big decisions - no problem! _Pro and Con lists to the Rescue!_ Small decisions?
 Easy - I go with my gut and accept the difference between option A and option B is essentially negligible (ex: pizza is still an excellent dinner choice, no matter where you order it from).